-This new residence was designed for a family of six on a budget looking for a modern home with enhanced energy efficiency.
+This new residence was designed for a family of six looking for a modern home with enhanced energy efficiency.
 Cost parameters limited the square footage to 2,500 square feet and three bedrooms.
-The owners wanted a home that would work now for their family, as well as in the near future, when they become empty-nesters.
+The owners wanted a home that would work now for their family, as well as in the future, when they become empty-nesters.

 On the middle level, a generous Master Bedroom suite located over the garage provides privacy and respite for two busy parents.
 On the top level, the four children (2 boys and 2 girls) share two bedrooms, each with stunning views of either the adjacent woods or Manzanita Bay.